RichardBrown384/riscos-artworks-js/docs/README.md

 1. The records are stored in a tree/graph structure.
 1. The vector data format is virtually identical to !Draw's.
 1. The visual representation (stroke, cap) information are stored separately from the vectors.
-1. Colours are referenced by an index into a palette of defined colours (0xFFFFFFFF means no colour).
+1. Colours are referenced by an index into a palette of defined colours (0xFFFFFFFF or -1 means no colour).
 1. Unlike !Draw, fonts appear to be referenced by name throughout.
 1. Strings are null terminated.
 However, there's often what looks like garbage after the string to pad it to a word boundary.

-It's not clear how Artworks renders the file.
-When doing a naive forward traversal of the graph, you can encounter background objects after foreground ones.

 ## Header